sage-mt07/ai_collaboration/oss/claude_inputs/KsqlDslSpec.md

 - Terms and structures defined by Kafka should be used verbatim without translation or abstraction
 - Internal helper classes and interfaces should also align with Kafka vocabulary as much as possible

+### EMIT FINAL Caution

+- EMIT FINAL will only emit output when an event arrives at the end of the window
+- Windows with events that receive no activity at closing time may produce no output at all
+- This behavior is expected in KSQL and should be accounted for in use cases
+- Users who require guaranteed final output for every window must insert a dummy event or use EMIT CHANGES with downstream filtering

+## Completed Tasks & Claude Logs
+### Window Clause Full Support (by Naruse)
+⏱ Estimated Active Work Time: ~1 hour 30 minutes
+(excluding break, reflection, and unrelated chat)

+##### Implemented Features:
+- Retention(TimeSpan)
+- GracePeriod(TimeSpan)
+- EmitFinal()

+##### Test Coverage:

+- 17 test cases including option combinations and EMIT FINAL edge cases

+##### Notes:

+- EMIT FINAL only emits when a new event occurs after window close
+- Session windows do not support retention/grace/emit final
+- Default is EMIT CHANGES (implicit)

+### 📁 Artifacts:

+- KsqlWindowBuilder.cs (extended)
+- WindowClauseTests.cs (new)
+- KsqlTranslationTests.cs (updated)
+- Implementation Log

+### 🛡️ Quality Notes:

+- Type-safe, XML documented
+- Matches KSQL production semantics
+- Enterprise-grade implementation